polhenarejos/picokeys-docs/docs/picokeyapp/quickstart.md

 ## What’s next?

-PicoKeyApp provides the same UI for different firmware variants.
+PicoKey App provides the same UI for different firmware variants.

 Next steps depend on which firmware is installed: